rerun/rerun/README.md

 * `--extract-only|-N <>`: Extract the archive to the specified directory and exit.
 * `--extract-dir|-D <>`: Extract the archive  to the specified directory and then execute the specified command.
 By default, the `TMPDIR` environment variable is used to create a directory to extract the archive.

+Besies the self extractive archive format, stubbs can also generate RPM and Debian packages.
 See `stubbs:archive` for further information about creating and understanding rerun archives.